acageduser/OperatingSystems/README.md

 CSC 343 Operating Systems Coursework

 ### prisonerd2024:
 The first project introduced me to state machines through the Iterated Prisoner's Dilemma simulation.
-I developed a program that dynamically adjusted its strategy based on the game's outcomes, delving deep into state transitions and variable initializations.
+I developed a program that dynamically adjusted its strategy based on the game's outcomes, state transitions, and variable initializations.
 This exercise offered a visual for the decision-making processes within a simulated environment.

 ### schedualUserKernel2024:
 In the second assignment, I included user-to-kernel mode scheduling, where I implemented many-to-one and many-to-many scheduling algorithms.
 This task required an understanding of how multiple user threads interact with kernel processes, pushing me to consider efficiency and resource management in a multi-threaded context.